 Seven public representatives, seven Elected Councillors (County Councillors and Town and Parish Councillors) seven partner representatives (Police, Fire, Health, Business, Local Authority, Voluntary Sector and Social Housing)

 The AAP Board makes sure the AAP is working on its priorities and develops an action plan to achieve this.
-It also oversees the spending of local AAP budgets.
+It looks after the spending of local AAP budgets.

 The Bishop Auckland and Shildon AAP’s current priorities as from April 2014/15 are;